-There are also human rights treaties which focus on the protection against a particular form of human right violation.
-These include the Convention Against Discrimination in Education 1960 and the Convention on the Elimination of all Forms of Discrimination against Women 1979, as well as the Convention Against Torture and Other Cruel, Inhuman and Degrading Treatment or Punishment 1984 and its Optional Protocol.
-Other human rights treaties protect particular groups, such the Convention on the Rights of the Child 1989 and the Convention on the Rights of People with Disabilities 2006.
+There are also human rights treaties which focus on the protection against a particular form of human rights violation.
+These include the Convention against Discrimination in Education 1960, as well as the Convention Against Torture and Other Cruel, Inhuman and Degrading Treatment or Punishment (CAT) 1984 and its Optional Protocol, and the Convention for the Protection of All Persons from Enforced Disappearance 2006.
+Other human rights treaties protect particular groups, such as the Convention on the Elimination of All Forms of Racial Discrimination (CERD) 1966 and its Optional Protocol, the Convention on the Elimination of all Forms of Discrimination against Women (CEDAW) 1979 and its Optional Protocol, the Convention on the Rights of the Child (CRC) 1989 and its Optional Protocols, and the Convention on the Rights of People with Disabilities 2006 and its Optional Protocol.

-All of the regions, except for the Asia/Pacific region, have adopted human rights treaties.
-In Europe the main treaties are the European Convention on Human Rights and Fundamental Freedoms 1950 and the European Social Charter 1961 (revised 1996).
+All of the regions, except for the Asia/Pacific region, have adopted binding human rights treaties.
+In Europe, the main treaties are the European Convention on Human Rightsand Fundamental Freedoms 1950 and the European Social Charter 1961 (revised 1996).
 The main human rights treaty in the Americas is the American Convention on Human Rights 1969.
-In Africa, the main treaty is the African Charter on Human and People's Rights 1981.
-In addition, a number of African States are also members of the Arab League which has adopted the Arab Charter on Human Rights 1994, which protects the human rights in Arab States throughout the world.
+In Africa, it is the African Charter on Human and People's Rights 1981.
+In addition, a number of African States are also members of the Arab League which has adopted the Arab Charter on